robertmand/FAIR-DaSH/_episodes/ep1.md

 {: .keypoints}

-## What are misunderstandings of FAIR?
+## The misunderstandings of FAIR

 ![FAIR data do not have to be open](../fig/Openfair.PNG)

+**FAIR** data and **Open** data are different.
+Open data is "data that can be freely used, reused and redistributed by anyone".
+(PUT IN REFERENCE), which is often rejected by researchers where they have sensitive data or data subject to intellectual property.
+In most cases, people following FAIR principles will be also be making their data open.
+Sensitive data can be release through anonymisation.

+In many cases, sharing of sensitive data is subject to controlled access.
+The FAIR Principles permit this by asking the owner of the data to define the methods by which controlled access operates and processes whereby data access could be requested.
+The FAIR community use the phrase **“open as possible, closed as necessary”**

-> ## Open data
+> ## Video
-> - The Open Data Handbook defined open data as:
-> <br>“Open data is data that can be freely used, reused and redistributed by anyone – subject only, at most, to the requirement to attribute and sharealike.”
-> This video explains the concept of open data, open science and FAIR principles
 > <iframe width="560" height="315" src="https://www.youtube.com/embed/mVCDkhxxUgg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;
 > clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 >
 {: .keypoints}

-There is a misconception that aligning with FAIR principles means your data has to be open.
-There are many examples where data can be FAIR but not open like sensitive data and any data subject to intellectual property.
-These data can still be FAIR and have controlled access.
-That's why the research community uses the phrase **“open as possible, closed as necessary”**
-However, the research community strives to make the data as open as possible to allow the reproducibility of research results.
-There are a lot of methods that can be used to make your data FAIR and open.
-Different anonymization and controlled access techniques can be used to ensure the FAIRness of your data and yet your data is secure.
-These will be discussed in more detail in another lesson

 > ## References For further reading
 >